Close

 Employment and Work Visas

-Malta offers two types of work visas: the Single Permit and the Blue Card, both issued to foreigners with secured employment in Malta, with the Blue Card designed for highly qualified professionals with an annual salary of at least €34,956.
+Malta offers two types of work visas: the Single Permit and the Blue Card, both issued to foreigners with secured employment in Malta.
+The Blue Card is designed for highly qualified professionals earning a gross annual salary of at least 1.5 times Malta's national average (approximately €37,134 in 2025; this threshold is reviewed annually).
 Both types are valid for the duration of the work contract.
 Work permits require employer sponsorship and job confirmation documentation.
 Processing time for long-stay visa applications, including work visas, is approximately eight weeks from the date the application is submitted.

 Digital Nomad Visa